Let It Be (1970 film): Release

 The world premiere of the film was in New York City on 13 May 1970.
 One week later, UK premieres were held at the Liverpool Gaumont Cinema and the London Pavilion.
-None of the Beatles attended any of the premieres.
+Though none of the Beatles attended any of the premieres, Lennon's ex-wife Cynthia did so, where she was accompanied by Jane Asher, McCartney's ex-girlfriend.
 The Beatles won an Oscar for Let It Be in the category "Original Song Score", which Quincy Jones accepted on their behalf.
 The soundtrack also won a Grammy for "Best Original Score".
 Only Lennon, McCartney and Harrison were named as recipients by the Recording Academy due to the belief that they were the sole composers.
 They mistakenly overlooked Starr's writing credit on the song "Dig It".

 Critical reception

 Contemporaneous reviews

 Initial reviews were generally unfavourable.
 Critics took issue with the film's technical and conceptual qualities, but in light of the Beatles' recent break-up, focused particularly on it as a document of the fractured relationships within the band.
 The British press were especially critical, with The Sunday Telegraph commenting that "it is only incidentally that we glimpse anything about their real characters – the way in which music now seems to be the only unifying force holding them together, and the way Paul McCartney chatters incessantly even when, it seems, none of the others are listening."
 The same reviewer lamented that "Watching an institution such as the Beatles in their film Let It Be is rather like watching the Albert Hall being dismantled into a block of National Coal Board offices", while Penelope Gilliatt of The New Yorker deemed it "a very bad film and a touching one ... about the breaking apart of this reassuring, geometrically perfect, once apparently ageless family of siblings".
 Time said that "rock scholars and Beatles fans will be enthralled" while others may consider it only a "mildly enjoyable documentary newsreel".